With a camera in one hand and a book (or a coffee) in the other, I always find enticing byways—such as Luang Prabang.

 The Old Tong Lau of Hong Kong

 A few tong lau, or 'walk-up' tenement buildings, remain hidden in the backstreets of Central, up near the Man Mo Temple.
 (When up here, don't miss the nearby Cat Street Markets.)
-Typically 4 or 5 stories in height, the tong lau were designed for the ground floor to be used as a retail area, with accommodation on the upper floors.
+Typically four or five stories in height, the tong lau were designed for the ground floor to be used as a retail area, with accommodation on the upper floors.
 Renovated ones are still to be seen in Hong Kong, but often now with shops on the upper floors.

 I took the above photo shortly before this building was demolished.
 Many Tong Lau became notorious as squatter workshops, with neither running water nor electricity.
 In the overcrowding they became the source of disease outbreaks, including typhus and the plague.